This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.

 They are graciously sponsoring a series of stories for us to share all of the wonderful things to do in this great part of America!

 Our travels started bright and early in the morning where we were able to watch the sunrise over the horizon!
-Since Rapid City has their own regional airport, we were able to catch a connecting flight through Denver and we were in Rapid City at lunch time.
+Since Rapid City has its own regional airport, we were able to catch a connecting flight through Denver and we were in Rapid City at lunchtime.
 Which means we were able to add more vacation to our vacation!